sano-jin/lmn-alpha/README.md

 # lmn-alpha
 _Experimental_

-A minimal compiler and runtime for a language based on graph rewriting.
+A minimal compiler and a runtime for a language based on graph rewriting.

 ## Getting Started